nikkieverett/recipe-app/recipes/smores-cupcake.md

  mix on low speed just until combined. the dough will be crumbly. scoop dough into the mini muffin tins. fill them full and press down slightly so the dough is even on top. you will have the perfect amount of dough to fill all 24 mini muffin tins.

-bake for 8 minutes. they will look like they're not done but trust me they'll be perfect.
+bake for 8 minutes. they will look like theyre not done but trust me theyll be perfect.

 immediately after baking
  take a teaspoon size measuring spoon and press into the dough. you want to make an indent for the marshmallow to sit in. place a half of marshmallow into each indent in the muffin cups. sticky side of the marshmallow down.